up730418/clocoss-task4/README.md

 `crontab -e`

 If the edditor prompt appears pick one.
-Once your in the edditor paste the following line at the bottom of the file:
+Once you're in the edditor paste the following line at the bottom of the file:

 `0 * * * * sh /home/[Your-Username]/clocoss-task4/cron-job.sh`